Jstn1321/Euler-Project-Problems/README.md

 # Euler-Project-Problems
-My solutions to the Euler Project problems
+My daily solutions to the Euler Project problems